-Rehabs for women are sensitive to the female experience and provides a comfortable environment for healing without compromising success while they’re going through treatment at a substance abuse treatment center in Southern California.
+Rehabs for women are sensitive to the female experience and provides a comfortable environment for healing without compromising success while they’re going through treatment at a California rehab.

 Addiction is a disease that affects both men, women and others.
 However, that doesn’t mean that each gender benefits from the same approach to treatment.
 Women have completely different experiences with the world and how they relate to it, it is clear their experiences with substance abuse will differ tremendously from others.
 A women’s rehab program includes clear protocols that will reinforce the nature of femininity and give women the ample support they specifically need.

 Women face a range of issues from mental health, drug abuse, domestic violence, eating disorders, self-esteem, sexual assault, substance use disorders, and much more.
 Thus our facilities curate programs designed for women and their unique needs.

 While everyone may experience different barriers to recovery, Renaissance’s staff are here to remove those obstacles and ensure the recovery process goes as smoothly as possible.

 Being a woman is not an easy experience, and that is an understatement.
 Additionally, it doesn’t get any easier being a woman with addiction or mental health issues.

 Women have to experience various prejudices from being quantified for their physical appeal, weight, their ability to shape up as mothers and sisters, their safety in public or events, their safety in relationships in regards to domestic violence, their emotions being invalidated simply for their gender and blamed on monthly cycles rather than a symptom of an existing problem in real-time.
 Furthermore, other issues can arise like not being able to be taken seriously at work or in leadership positions, pregnancies, single motherhood and dealing with issues of prejudices from all sorts of misnomers and mishaps of life.